MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-14-Jekyll-syntax-highlight.md

 If you are on [Github Pages](https://pages.github.com/), then I recommend using the default [Rouge](https://github.com/rouge-ruby/rouge) configuration.
 If you are already using [Karmdown](https://kramdown.gettalong.org/), then you can opt to use [Github Flavored Markdown (GFM)](https://github.github.com/gfm/) and set Rogue as your syntax highlighter.

-I had issues with Kramdown in conjunction with every other parser other than Rogue on Github Pages, which is why I am recommending Rouge as-is out of the box instead.
+I had issues with Kramdown in conjunction with every other parser other than Rogue on Github Pages, which is why I am recommending Rouge as-is instead.

-If that is not to your fancy or you are not on Github Pages, [Kramdown and Coderay](https://github.com/kramdown/syntax-coderay) together is another popular solution.
+If that is not to your fancy, or you are not on Github Pages, [Kramdown and Coderay](https://github.com/kramdown/syntax-coderay) together is another popular solution.

-Also try reading the documentation first if you feel lost, but if you are lazy and want the answer fast, here you go.
+Also, try reading the documentation first if you feel lost, but if you are lazy and want the answer fast, here you go.

 ## The Plain Rouge Option